Cuberick-Orion/CIRR/Test-split_server.md

 # Test-split Server on CIRR Dataset

 > [!NOTE]
-> If your submissions to our test server **succeed only *sometimes* while failing in other instances**, it is likely because of Google's reCAPTCHA (see https://github.com/Cuberick-Orion/CIRR/issues/15).
+> If your submissions to our test server **succeed only *sometimes* while failing in other instances**, it is likely because of Google's reCAPTCHA (see https://github.com/Cuberick-Orion/CIRR/issues/15), particularly if you reside in regions that require a VPN to access our website (mainland China, for instance).
 >
 > Unfortunately, we have limited control over its behaviour.
 Please consider switching device/s or IP address, and avoiding multiple submissions in a short period.
 >